Ballot Intelligence

 • Clock starts when the order form is complete and payment clears.

-• Delivered as a download link (PDF, plain-text copy, CSV data) to the email on the order.
+• Delivered as a download link (PDF, CSV, SVG charts) to the email on the order.

 Order